graphile/crystal/grafast/website/grafast/step-library/dataplan-pg/pgSelect.md

 ### $pgSelectSingle.cursor()

-Returns a PgCursorStep representing the cursor of this row, typically used for the `cursor` field in a connection edge.
+Returns a step representing the cursor of this row, typically used for the `cursor` field in a connection edge.

 ### $pgSelectSingle.getClassStep()